West End, Hampshire: 20th century

 During the 20th century, the school moved again into a new (third) building and was renamed St James' Primary School.
 The second school building became Hilldene Community Centre, where a number of adult education courses and other activities take place.

 In 1900, two further Methodist chapels were built, one in the Moorgreen area and one in Swaythling Road.
 In September 1904 the children of the national school were moved to a new location with the old school building becoming the parish hall.

 The fire station was opened in May 1939 by Mrs Pearson of Oaklands in Allington Lane.
 The station was crewed by a mixture of National Fire Service and Auxiliary Fire Service personnel, and the station housed a Dennis New World fire engine.

 In 1954, Harefield was transferred out of the civil parish and into Southampton.

-A Roman Catholic church building was opened in the village in 1961.
+The Roman Catholic church of St Brigid was opened in the village in 1961.

-Richard St. Barbe Baker did a lot of his career work in West End, where he made a Project costing £180,000 to improve West End's High Street, by upgrading pavement slabs, plus adding safety rails, better lighting, removing all graffiti and damaged planters.
-The scheme also produced CCTV cameras managed by S & P Southampton Ltd. Near the end of the High Street, a plaque in his honour was made to thank all good things he has done for West End, plus a road named after him (Barbe Baker Avenue) was also created.

 The fire station was closed in 1996 and the building was transferred to the parish council to run as a community venue.
-West End Local History Society established at the same time set up its museum in the building.
+West End Local History Society, established at the same time, set up its museum in the building.

 21st century

-The Rose Bowl cricket ground was built in 2000 along with an accompanying hotel and conference facilities and a 18-hole golf course.
+Hampshire County Cricket Club's home ground, the Utilita Bowl cricket ground, was built in 2000 along with an accompanying hotel and conference facilities and a 18-hole golf course.
 It has hosted several international cricket games and a number of well known musical acts such as Oasis, The Who, Neil Diamond, R.E.M. and Billy Joel.